Pfizer R&D Facility

 The Mercy Virtual Care Center is the first building on the 40-acre integrated Mercy Campus that reunites and facilitates learning, ministry, telemedicine, and clinical care.
-The beginning of a transformational approach to healthcare with 125,000 SF of highly flexible space that supports enhanced health care delivery systems that operate 24/7.
-The program incorporates telemedicine, care management, research analytics and the business infrastructure to support and advance virtual care to both Mercy and non-affiliated patients.
-Monitoring patients across 7 states, Mercy’s vICU provides personalized, data driven care utilizing video and audio technology.
-Capitalizing on data analytics and innovative protocols, there’s been a 35% lower mortality rate and 30% reduction in time spent in the ICU.
+The beginning of a transformational approach to healthcare with 125,000 SF of highly flexible space that supports enhanced healthcare delivery systems that operate 24/7.
+The program incorporates telemedicine, care management, research analytics, and the business infrastructure to support and advance virtual care to both Mercy and non-affiliated patients.
+Monitoring patients across seven states, Mercy’s vICU provides personalized, data-driven care utilizing video and audio technology.
+Capitalizing on data analytics and innovative protocols, there’s been a 35% lower mortality rate and a 30% reduction in time spent in the ICU.

-Throughout the design of the center, effort was taken to ensure a connection to nature and the exterior was made.
-The Virtual Care Center was carefully positioned to save existing, mature trees that provide natural shading to the building’s south and west exposures, while also offering indoor/outdoor experiences for the building’s occupants.
+Throughout the design process, an effort was made to ensure a connection to nature and the exterior.
+The Virtual Care Center was carefully positioned to save existing, mature trees that provide natural shading to the building’s south and west exposures while also offering indoor/outdoor experiences for the building’s occupants.
 The exterior glazing undulates to create entry locations and balconies on upper floors, allowing the building occupants to easily step outside from their indoor workplace to access fresh air and views.

 Rectangular 30,000 SF floor plates are designed to optimize flexibility and accommodate changing programs and technologies of the future.
 Each floor is strongly expressed as horizontal bands that represent the stability and strength of Mercy’s platform.